 - ReferralCandy: ReferralCandy is designed to help eCommerce websites build, run, and follow their referral marketing program.

-- Talkable: Talkable is also a referral program software that specializes in building and tracking eCommerce programs.
+- Talkable: Talkable is also a referral program software that specializes in building and tracking eCommerce referral programs.

 - AdvocateHub by Influitive: The AdvocateHub by Influitive program works by allowing B2B companies to find growth through customer excitement.

-- Extole: Extole helps enterprise, eCommerce and SaaS brands build referral programs, and works with big names, but it is on the expensive side.
+- Extole: Extole helps enterprise, eCommerce, and SaaS brands build referral programs, and works with big names, but it is on the expensive side.

 - Ambassador: Ambassador is a brand of software for referral marketing and affiliate marketing software.
 They’ve announced that they’re sunsetting their service, though, and aren’t currently accepting new customers.

-Head here for a complete list of referral software options.
+For more details, check out our complete list of referral software options.

 Find inspiration with these successful referral programs